 In most cases, dizziness is not a serious medical concern and is typically resolved by trying the same movement at a slower pace, drinking some water, and eating something.
 If your dizziness becomes frequent, worsens, or is accompanied by worrisome symptoms, be sure to visit a doctor to determine the underlying cause.

-Symptoms Of Dizziness When Bending Over
+Symptoms of Dizziness When Bending Over

 In addition to feeling dizzy, individuals may also experience:

-- dark spots in vision
+- dark spots in your vision

 What Causes Dizziness When Bending Over?